bethirahul/Restaurants-Web-App-AWS/README.md

 3. Restart web server - ``sudo service apache2 reload``

 ## Design

+This project is the extension of the Restaurant's web app.
+Hosting the app onto the web using a virtual machine on the cloud is done here.

 1. A **AWS LightSail** virtual machine (VM) instance is setup with **Ubuntu 16.04 LTS** linux operating system.
 2. A **Static IP** is created for that instance.